 - Roast beef with tomatoes, onions, and carrots and sautéed squash (zucchini or yellow squash)

-- Grilled salmon and stir fry veggies
+- Grilled salmon, a quinoa vegetable salad, and stir fry veggies

 - Chicken salad with homemade, sugar free mayo and veggies on a huge green salad.
 (I make my own homemade mayo without sugar every week, and use it for all sorts of things, including meat salads.
 I use this recipe and omit the honey. )